 With millions of posts on social media, the little treat phenomenon has become a cultural movement – one where a $19 strawberry from luxury grocer Erewhon can go viral not as a cautionary tale of excess, but as something people genuinely aspire to.

-Welcome to an era where self-care sounds like “I’m getting myself a nice coffee” and where brands have a significant opportunity to meet this moment with intention, writes Howard Wright, Executive Creative and Strategic Director, EMEA & Canada, at Equator Design, a global packaging design company.
+Welcome to an era where self-care sounds like “I’m getting myself a nice coffee” and where brands have a significant opportunity to meet this moment with intention, writes Howard Wright is Executive Creative and Strategic Director, EMEA & Canada, at Equator Design, a global packaging design company.

 The evolution of affordable joy